andrevidela/Research-report/Thesis/index.md

 }
 ```

-The two programs are very similar but the second one mutate the argument directly instead of mutating a new copy of it.
+The two programs are very similar but the second one mutates the argument directly instead of mutating a new copy of it.

 There is however a very important limitation: